lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Extensions/DiscordUserExt.md

 # SendChatMessage method (1 of 2)

-Send chat message to the user if they're connected
+Send a chat message to the user if they're connected

 ```csharp
 public static void SendChatMessage(this DiscordUser user, string message)